Kit Harington: Personal life

 In 2017, Harington purchased a £1.75 million 15th-century country home outside Ipswich, Suffolk.

 Harington began a relationship with his Game of Thrones co-star Rose Leslie in 2011.
 They announced their engagement through the 'Forthcoming Marriages' section of The Times on 27 September 2017.

 On 23 June 2018, the couple married at Rayne Parish Church in Aberdeenshire, Scotland.
 In September 2020, Leslie posed for a magazine photo shoot visibly pregnant.
 They had a son, by February 2021.
 In February 2023, Harington announced he and Leslie were expecting their second child.
 In July 2023, the couple confirmed the birth of their daughter.

 In May 2019, Harington checked into a mental health and wellness facility to seek help for "some personal issues".
-In 2024, Harington opened up about his struggles with anxiety and alcoholism and revealed that he had been diagnosed with ADHD while in rehab.
+In 2024, Harington publicly spoke about his struggles with anxiety and alcoholism, and revealed that he had been diagnosed with ADHD while in rehab.

 Harington is a football fan and a supporter of Manchester United.
 Harington is on the cultural advisory board of Colossal Biosciences.